fusion-neutronics/materials_for_mc/docs/source/python_usage.md

 ## Monte Carlo transport features

 If building a Monte Carlo code on top of this package then it is recommended to use the Rust API to access the Monte Carlo specific properties as it offers a offers a speed advantage.
-However the Python API provides access to all the Monte Carlo Transport properties such as mean free path, sampling of interacting nuclide and interacting reaction for completeness.
+However the Python API also provides access to all the Monte Carlo Transport properties such as mean free path, sampling interaction distance, interacting nuclide and interacting reaction.

 ### Mean free path